iambrennanwalsh/ToDone/readme.md

 - The public facing section of the site.
 The home page, about us, contact page, plus terms and conditions and privacy policy are all part of the frontend section.

 **2. Authentication**:
-- The authentication section of ToDo! handles all of the user authenticating.
+- The authentication section of ToDone! handles all of the user authenticating.
 That is the signing in, signing up, and signing out of our users.

 **3. Dashboard**:
 - The dashboard is the the app.
 It's where users will create and edit their lists, and alter their profile information.